 The data sources for this research were teachers, principals, students.
 These data sources were selected from both government and private schools.
 From these sources a primary data was gathered using questionnaires and FGD guide questions which was relevant and useful to answer the developed research questions of the study.
 The variables which we are used in measuring full range of leadership behaviors were considered separately as independent variables.
-On the other hand, the dependent variable, teachers' organizational commitment questionnaire to investigate the extent of teachers' level of organizational commitment variability.
+On the other hand, the dependent variable, teachers' organizational commitment was measured by using teachers' organizational commitment questionnaire to investigate the extent of teachers' level of organizational commitment variation with respect to leadership style variability.